strindberg/emacsj/README.md

 activate all at once by choosing the *EmacsJ* keymap.
 If you want the former, study the available commands under Preferences -> Keymap ->
 Plugins -> EmacsJ and activate the ones you find interesting.
 Alternatively, you can choose the keymap *EmacsJ* under Preferences ->
 Keymap.
 This keymap is an extension of the standard *Emacs* keymap, and this way all the EmacsJ commands are activated.
-You can then de-activate the ones you don't want to use.
+You can then deactivate the ones you don't want to use.

 The main features are:

-- Incremental search modelled on Emacs' Isearch, with text and regexp search.
+- Incremental search modeled on Emacs' Isearch, with text and regexp search.
 - Query-replace as in Emacs with text or regexps, with a very light-weight interface.
 - Word commands: transpose, upper-case, lower-case, capitalize, move, delete.
 - Rectangle commands: copy, open, clear, paste.